Nigecat/obsidian-desmos/README.md

 You can set the dimensions of the rendered image by using the `height` and `width` fields.
 Additionally, you can disable the graph grid by setting `grid=false`.

+You can set the mode of trigonometry functions by using the `degreeMode` setting.
+This has two valid values: `radians` or `degrees`.
+By default, it will be set to `radians`.

 ## Equation Control

 You can additionally set three other fields for each equation - the style, color, and a restriction.